ShupeiLi/shupeili.github.io/_posts/2023-12-17-review-evolutionary-algorithms.md

 - Disadvantages.
     - No guarantee for finding optimal solutions within a finite amount of time.
 This is true for all global optimization methods.
     - No complete theoretical basis (yet), but much progress is being made.
     - Parameter tuning is sometimes based on trial and error.
-Solution: Self-adaptation of strategy parameters
+Solution: self-adaptation of strategy parameters.
 - Two views.
     1. Global random search methods.
         - Probabilistic search with high "creativity".